jorgecardleitao/private-jets/README.md

 Step 2. has an optional arguments, `--access-key`, `--secret-access-key`, specifying credentials to write to the remote storate, as opposed to disk.

-Finally, setting `--backend disk` ignores the remote storage altogether and only uses disk for caching (resulting in higher cache misses and thus more interactions with ADS-B exchange).

 In general:

 * Use the default parameters when creating ad-hoc stories
 * Use `--access-key` when improving the database with new data.
-* Use `--backend disk` when testing the caching system

 As of today, the flag `--access-key` is only available when the code is executed from `main`, as writing to the blob storage must be done through a controlled code base